resemble-ai/chatterbox/README.md

 - MIN_P: Modern way to control speech quality (newer method)

-- TOP_P: Classic way to control speech variety (older method)
+- TOP_P: Classic way to control speech variety (older method) Probably want to keep this at 1.0 (disabled)

 - TEMPERATURE: Controls how creative/random the voice sounds *Note: This uses the "linear" slider in SkyrimNet UI when set to "api"